evmcnb/quartz/content/Pearls/Eclampsia.md

 - Urine output, reflexes, RR and SpO2 should be monitored during treatment.
 	- **Calcium gluconate** is first-line for magnesium sulphate induced respiratory depression
 - Treatment should continue for 24 hours after last seizure or delivery (around 40% of seizures occur post-partum)

+- IV labetalol
+- Steroids for the baby if premature

+**DELIVER THE BABY**